edith141/MD-CHOICE/README.md

 This can be seen as a binary classifier, where the model C outputs 0/1.
 Here, 1 could mean that the D model will be better, and a 0 means the model M will be a better choice.

 ### How to train CHOICE?
-The general idea on an approach to train C is shown in the flow chart below.
+The general idea for an approach to train C is shown in the flow chart below.

 Give the 0/1 target label in train data based on the probability/score of M and D basis the input x.
 So, we have -
 * The i/p data (images).